-The salt lake of Torrevieja has the characteristic pink colour.
-This pink colour is caused by bacteria, which lives in the salt water.
+The salt lake of Torrevieja has a characteristic pink colour.
+This pink colour is caused by bacteria, which live in the saltwater.
 These same bacteria can also be found in the Dead Sea.

 An additional consequence of this is that the shrimps that live in the lake also have a rosy colour.
 The flamingos eat these shrimps and obtain their rose-coloured feathers in this way.

 How and why?